karan68/linkedin-skill-assessments-quizzes/dotnet-framework/dotnet-framework-quiz.md

 - [ ] Namespace is the logical naming decided at design time by the developer.
 Scope for a particular type is defined at run time using an assembly.
 - [ ] A namespace has logical units that are physically grouped together.
 An assembly does not have any classification.
 - [ ] A namespace has logical units that are physically grouped together for assemblies.
 Assembly classes are available in your program and will be logically grouped.

+//important for design pattern questions on .net

+    Abstract Factory
+    Creates an instance of several families of classes Builder
+    Separates object construction from its representation
+    Factory Method
+    Creates an instance of several derived classes Object Pool
+    Avoid expensive acquisition and release of resources by recycling objects that are no longer in use Prototype
+    A fully initialized instance to be copied or cloned Singleton
+    A class of which only a single instance can exist